When To Seek Help: Trust-Aware Assistance Seeking in Human-Supervised Autonomy: Estimated Human Behavioral Model

 \subsection{Model Parameter Confidence}

 We now investigate uncertainty in the estimated parameters.
-Since the Baum-Welch algorithm provides a maximum a posteriori estimate, we rely on Laplace approximation {\cite{pml2Book}} to estimate parameter uncertainty.
+Since the Baum-Welch algorithm provides a maximum a posteriori estimate, we rely on Laplace approximation \cite{pml2Book} to estimate parameter uncertainty.
 To this end, we estimate the Hessian matrix $H$ of the log-likelihood $L$ and compute the uncertainty in parameter estimates as $e=\sqrt{\operatorname{diag}(-H)}$, where $\operatorname{diag}$ represents the diagonal elements of the matrix $-H$.
 The uncertainties in the estimated IOHMM human trust model parameters are shown in Table~\ref{tb:uncert}.

-For parameters related to $C^L$, the standard errors are relatively low and accurate up to the first significant digit of the estimate, with no more than $\pm0.9$ error in the parameter.
-Specifically, this refers to the human action probability and $\prob (T^H|T,E^+,a^+)$ parameters.However, the errors for other parameters are significantly higher, with the highest having an error of $\pm0.56$.
-These high-uncertainty parameters are associated with scenarios involving failures and when the robot asks for assistance and can be explained by the low frequency of these scenarios during the experiment.
+For parameters related to $C^L$, the standard errors are relatively low and accurate up to the first significant digit of the estimate.
+Specifically, this refers to the human action probability and $\prob (T^H|T,E^+,a^+)$ parameters.
+However, the errors for other parameters are significantly higher, with the highest having an error of $\pm0.56$.
+These high-uncertainty parameters are associated with scenarios involving failures and when the robot asks for assistance in low complexity which are attributed to the low frequency of these scenarios during the experiment.

 The parameters conditioned on the state being in high trust $T^H$ have low standard errors, with the highest standard error being $\pm0.07$.
 This suggests that these parameter estimates are accurate up to the first significant digit.
 In contrast, the standard errors for parameters conditioned on the state being in low trust $T^L$ are relatively high, ranging from $\pm0.15$ to $\pm0.3$.
-This high uncertainty can possibly be explained by the model's difficulty in accurately capturing/encountering the low trust state, as compared to the high trust state.
+This high uncertainty can possibly be due to participants not getting into low trust state often, as compared to the high trust state.